ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Sender-side framing allows a caller to provide the interface with a function that takes a Message of an appropriate application-layer type and returns an array of octets, the on-the-wire representation of the Message to be handed down to the Protocol Stack.
-It consists of a Framer object with a single Action, Frame.
+It consists of a Framer Object with a single Action, Frame.
 Since the Framer depends on the protocol used at the application layer, it is bound to the Preconnection during the pre-establishment phase: